Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-For the first example, consider the one-dimensional probability distribution shown in Figure \ref{fig:1d_localfeature}.
-It might, for example, be considered to be the distorted marginal (reduced dimensional) distribution of one of the velocity components, in which case Maxwell-Boltzmann statistics would yield a Gaussian distribution, and the given distribution is clearly far from Gaussian.
-This distribution is represented with $N^p=50000$ samples, and down-sampled to $M^p=1000$ and $M^p=250$: down-sampling factors (DSF) of 50 and 200, respectively.
+For the first example, consider the one-dimensional probability distribution represented by the histogram shown in Figure \ref{fig:1d_localfeature_dsf}(a).
+It might, for example, be a distorted marginal distribution of one of the velocity components.
+In this case, Maxwell-Boltzmann statistics would yield a Gaussian distribution, and the given distribution is clearly far from Gaussian.

+In this figure, the synthetic distribution function $f$ is presented as a function of a general phase space variable $\alpha$, which could, for example, be any velocity or position coordinate of the phase space.

+This distribution is represented with $N^p=50000$ samples with non-uniform weights generated from a perturbed Gaussian, and down-sampled to $M^p=1000$ and $M^p=250$: down-sampling factors (DSF) of 50 and 200, respectively.}

-Down-sampling was performed using MPCR in one-dimension, given $M^b=50$ bins in which the sample density, and first and second moments are preserved.
-For comparison, global random down-sampling was also used.
+Down-sampling was performed using MPCR in one-dimension, using $M^b=50$ bins in which the sample density, and first and second moments are preserved.
+For comparison, global random down-sampling was also used, in which $M^p$ new marker particles are selected randomly from the $N^p$ old particles.
+Such global down-sampling has been used in the past in plasma PIC codes, for example, in the XGC plasma simulation codes.
 The results are shown in Figures \ref{fig:1d_localfeature_dsf} and \ref{fig:1d_error}.
-By construction the histogram formed on the 50 down-sampling bins is identical to that of the original sample (compare Figures \ref{fig:1d_localfeature_dsf}a and c with Figure \ref{fig:1d_localfeature}), but the randomly down-sampled histograms show large variations from the original.
-Indeed, the sampling noise obscures the structure of the distribution; so much so that in the DSF=200 case, the underlying structure of the distribution is not visible at all.
-By construction, the low- order moments of the distribution are preserved in the proposed approach, as shown in Figure \ref{fig:1d_error}, whereas relative errors in the moments with random down-sampling range from 2\% to 10\%.
+By construction, the histogram formed on the 50 down-sampling bins is identical to that of the original sample, but the randomly down-sampled histograms show large variations from the original.
+Indeed, the sampling error obscures the structure of the distribution; so much so that in the DSF=200 case, the underlying structure of the distribution is not visible at all.
+By construction, the low-order moments of the distribution are preserved in MPCR, as shown in Figure \ref{fig:1d_error}, whereas relative errors in the moments with random down-sampling range from 2\% to 10\%.

-MPCR up-sampling of the distribution function from Figure \ref{fig:1d_localfeature} was also performed and compared with the simple particle reproduction method widely employed in PIC codes.
-Such particle reproduction consists of duplicating original particles several times until the up-sampling factor is satisfied.
-Both methods are capable of preserving detailed features of the distribution function, and as it is shown in Figure \ref{fig:up1d_error}, the relative error associated with moments in both approaches are within range of machine epsilon accumulation.
-However, simple particle reproduction methods can result in unrealistic/unphysical PIC simulations, since duplicate particles with the exact same phase space representation have the exact same physical responses in the PIC dynamics.

-One common way to avoid this unrealistic particle duplication is to tweak the new particles with small (e.g. phase space) variations.
-However, again, such artificial particle manipulation introduces large error and results in much higher relative errors than those shown in Figure \ref{fig:up1d_error}.